1921 Centre vs. Harvard football game: Immediate impact and reactions

 The phrase by which the game is most commonly known, "C6H0", originated from a comment made by a Centre professor shortly following the game: that Harvard had been "poisoned" by the organic compound with that formula.
-It stuck, and all around Danville students painted the so-called "impossible formula".
+It stuck, and students painted the so-called "impossible formula" all around Danville, including on various buildings around campus and on the flank of a cow.